 - Part-Time Day Program: 4 years, 86 credits.
 The Part-Time Day Law Program spreads courses over four years.

 - Part-Time Evening Program: 4 years, 86 credits.
 Classes begin at 6 in the evening.

-- Special Part-Time Program: Up to 6 years, 86 credits (combination of day and evening classes for parents with primary family-care responsibilities).
+- Part-Time JD Program for Parents and Caregivers (formerly Special Part-Time Program): Up to 6 years, 86 credits (combination of day and evening classes for parents with primary family-care responsibilities).
 This selective program allows students to arrange schedules that are more compatible with their familial responsibilities.